Creating User Journey Maps: A Guide

 Internal ownership: Which team or team member will be responsible for enacting these changes?

 We’ve outlined what a user journey map is, why you might want to create one, and what elements to include.
-Let’s review the basic steps to create your own user journey map.
+Let’s go through the basic steps to creating your own user journey map.

 Creating a helpful user journey map starts with defining your goals.
-Are you mapping the journey of a new target user across the entire buyer’s journey?
+Ask yourself; are you mapping the journey of a new target user across the entire buyer’s journey?
 Or are you seeking to make a transaction on an app—transferring money, for example—more intuitive?
-Being clear on your goals now can help give you more relevant insights once your map is complete.
+Being clear on your goals can help give you more relevant insights once your map is complete.

-Typically, you’ll want a different map for each unique user type.
-Not all your customers will have the same needs (or the same ways of going about meeting those needs).
+Typically, you’ll want a different map for each unique user segment.
+Not all your customers will have the exact needs or ways of going about meeting those needs.
 Think about who your users are, and create a persona for each segment.
-The process often starts with user research.
-Customer interviews, focus group discussions, surveys, and even prior user feedback can help you develop these personas.
+This often starts with user research.
+User interviews, focus group discussions, surveys, and prior user feedback can help you develop these personas.

-Once you have a better idea of your target user, spend some time thinking about what they want.
-What problem do they have that your product or service can solve?
-What expectations might they have as they begin their journey?
-What problems might they face, or what about your product might cause them frustration?

-The term “touchpoint” refers to a point of interaction between a user and a product or business.
-These touchpoints can occur across various business channels, including websites, social media platforms, apps, ads, or face-to-face communications.
+The term “touchpoint” refers to the point of interaction between a user and a product or business.
+These touchpoints can occur across many different business channels, including websites, social media platforms, apps, ads, or face-to-face communications.
 Create an inventory of all the touchpoints and channels you’ve previously defined in the scenario.

-Many UX tools, including Sketch, Figma, and Adobe XD, offer journey mapping capabilities.
+Many common UX tools, including Sketch, Figma, and Adobe XD, offer journey mapping capabilities.
 You’ll also find a range of dedicated journey mapping tools, such as UXPressia, Smaply, Custellence, or Visual Paradigm.
-The UX research and consulting firm Nielsen Norman Group offers a free template that could help you get started.
+The UX research and consulting firm Nielsen Norman Group based in the United States offers a free template that could help you get started.

-Your user journey map is only as strong as it is truthful.
-Validate the map by moving through the user journey yourself.
-Usability testing, analytics, and user reviews can also help validate that your map reflects the user's reality.
-Continue to refine the map as you discover discrepancies.

-The user journey map is amongst many types of mapping tools UX designers might use throughout the design process.
-Let's briefly look at others that can be used on their own or alongside your journey map.

 A journey map illustrates the customer experience.
 A service blueprint maps out what goes on behind the scenes to deliver that experience.
-The former is customer focused; the latter is organisation focused.
+The former is customer-focused, the latter organisation-focused.

 A user flow maps out the path a generic user takes through a website or app to a successful outcome.
 These often take the form of a flow chart and are not focused on specific personas.

-This tool helps you gain a deeper understanding of a customer segment by mapping out what these users say, think, feel, and do.
+This tool helps you understand a customer segment by mapping out what these users say, think, feel, and do.
 You may find it helpful to create an empathy map as part of Steps Two and Three above.

 This visualisation tracks the entire experience of a generic user as they seek to achieve a goal or satisfy a need.
 These maps typically look at a larger context to evaluate how potential customers solve their problems with or without your product.